 Our bill was topping out at $155 and a gnawing thought kept bugging me: we need to get rid of cable.
 After getting rid of cable, suddenly, we had joined the ranks of renegades in the Cord Cutting Club and earned my Consumer A+ badge.
 No cable company was going to walk all over me!
 It was actually pretty freeing (and scary!
 Where would we get our entertainment now?!?!).
 I’ll admit that it was pretty uncomfortable those first few days going from channel surfing to suddenly have a fraction of channels from which to choose.

-In fact, I wrote a full step-by-step tutorial on how we finally cut the cord on my other blog to help other Cutters that wanted to join the club, showing them the numbers of what I would be saving, so be sure to check out that post to see exactly how we got rid of cable, step by step.
+I wrote a full step-by-step tutorial on how we finally cut the cord on my other blog to help other Cutters that wanted to join the club, showing them the numbers of what I would be saving, so be sure to check out that post to see exactly how we got rid of cable, step by step.
 But this is generally how much we saved:

-Replacing our cable plan with an internet-only plan and buying the Mohu Leaf antenna to pull in all of our local channels for free, we were set!
+We had replaced our cable plan with an internet-only plan and bought a Mohu Leaf antenna to pull in all of our local channels for free.
+We were all set!
 And it felt good to stick it to the cable company!

 The Dreaded “Discount Discontinuation Disaster.”